-Status of impact Indication whether the impact is adverse (negative) or beneficial + ve (positive - a 'benefit') (positive). - ve (negative - a 'cost') Confidence of assessment The design of earthdraws in an disting based on earlights Low The degree of confidence in predictions based on available information, SRK's judgment and/or specialist knowledge.
-Medium information, oraco judgment ana/or specialist knowledge.
+Status of impact Indication whether the impact is adverse (negative) or beneficial + ve (positive - a 'benefit') (positive). - ve (negative - a 'cost') Confidence of assessment The degree of confidence is used at the based on equilable Low The degree of confidence in predictions based on available information, SRK's judgment and/or specialist knowledge.
+Medium information, orace judgment and/or specialist knowledge.
 High